marizethpb/8-Week-SQL-Challenge/Case Study 2: Pizza Runner/sql_scripts.md

 #### 6. What was the average speed for each runner for each delivery and do you notice any trend for these values?
+I calculated the average speed for each delivery by distance/duration on the table with delivered orders only.
+I did similar approach in previous question about cleaning the distance and duration column.
+Finally, I grouped the result by runner_id and order_id.

     SELECT runner_id,
            order_id,
            avg(substring(distance, '(\d+\.*\d*)')::numeric / substring(duration, '([0-9]+)')::int)::numeric(3,2) as average_speed_duration_km_per_min
     FROM pizza_runner.runner_orders
     WHERE pickup_time not in ('null','')
-    GROUP BY 1,2
+    GROUP BY runner_id, order_id
-    ORDER BY 1,2;
+    ORDER BY runner_id, order_id;

 | runner_id | order_id | average_speed_duration_km_per_min |
 | --------- | -------- | --------------------------------- |